anveshmuppeda/kubectl-helper/fields/readme.md

 <a name="initContainersName"></a>
 **name:** *This defines an init container name.
 The name field is used to identify the init container within the Pod.*

-<a name="annotations"></a>
-5. **annotations:** *Annotations allow you to attach arbitrary metadata to the resource.
-They are not used by Kubernetes itself but can be leveraged by tools, controllers, or custom scripts to provide additional context or configuration.*

 <a name="resources"></a>
 **resources:** Defines resource requests and limits for the init-container, container, or mutli container.
 This controls the amount of CPU and memory resources the init container can use.